Ramat HaSharon: Sports

 Ramat HaSharon is home to the Israel Tennis Center, founded in 1975, which hosts and organizes international, national and regional tennis tournaments.
 The courts are also widely used during the Maccabiah Games.
 The ATP World Tour, which had been in Israel from 1987 to 1996, was scheduled to return to the Israel Tennis Center in September 2014 with the Negev Israel Open, but the event was cancelled because of the military conflict in the region.
 Along with tennis facilities, which include 24 illuminated courts, and stands which seat up to 4,500 spectators, the central management of the organization, which manages 13 other tennis centers around the country, is located in the town.
 It also is home to Canada Stadium, where most Davis Cup and other significant Israeli tennis matches have been played since the mid-1970s.

 Herbalife Ramat HaSharon is the city's women basketball team, one of the leading teams in the Israeli league and a former European champion.
 The city's football team, Hapoel Ramat HaSharon, plays in Ligat Ha'al, the premiere league of Israeli football.
 Alumim, one of the city's junior high schools, has won many trophies in sports, especially for achievements in track and field.

+Voting Patterns

+In the 2022 election, 74 percent of voters in Ramat HaSharon voted for the parties of the center-left coalition led by Yair Lapid, while 24 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.5 percent voted for the Arab parties.